 To address this challenge, MEL has developed a model policies and procedures document, “Addressing the Protection and Safe Treatment of Minors,” for our members that ensure that programs include the safeguards and protections needed when providing services for children.

-A new video, “Protecting Children,” is available and we have developed an accompanying Protecting Children Resource Guide.
-The video is available for public viewing and as part of the elected officials training program through the MSI Learning Management Portal, which will record your participation, click here for instructions.
+A new video, “Protecting Children from Abuse,” is available and we have developed an accompanying Protecting Children Resource Guide.
+The video is available for public viewing and as part of the elected official’s training program through the MSI Learning Management Portal, which will record your participation.
 The MEL also provides an annual training program for camp counselors which includes vital information regarding the safe treatment and protection of children.
 The training is mandatory for all camp counselors and establishes best practices for part-time summer employees.

 Our focus on our children is another major step forward in achieving our vision: a culture of safety in all of the communities and organizations we serve throughout New Jersey.
 Please review the resource materials and links below.